scottpetrovic/krita-org-hugo/content/en/posts/2014/new-in-krita-painting-with-exposure-and-gamma.md

 1. Internal.
 In this mode the image data is converted into the display profile that the user configured in Settings->Color Management dialog.
 It ensures that all the colors of the image color space are displayed correctly on screen.
 To use this mode you need to:
     1. Generate an icc profile for your monitor using any hardware device available on market
-    2. Load the “Video Card Gamma Table” part of the generated profile (vcgt icc tag) into the LUT of your video card.
+    2. Load the "Video Card Gamma Table" part of the generated profile (vcgt icc tag) into the LUT of your video card.
 You can use ‘xcalib’ to do that.
     3. Choose the profile in Settings->Color Management dialog
 2. Open Color IO mode.
 In this mode Krita does not do any internal color correction for the displayed image.
 Instead it passes raw image data to the OCIO engine, which handles the color conversions and color proofing itself.
 To configure OCIO pipeline one should either:
     1. Get the [configuration here](http://opencolorio.org/configurations/index.html).